slhck/SubjectivePlayer/README.md

 - Android device running Android 7.0 (Nougat) or higher (API level 24+)
 - Storage access for video files and playlists
 - Enable "Install from unknown sources" or use ADB to install the APK
+- **Note:** We currently do not provide pre-built APKs – but we are working on it.
+You need to build the app from source.

 For building it, you need: